MinaProtocol/mina/src/app/test_executive/README.md

 #### `mina-test-executive` command line breakdown

-It's worth breaking down the command line arguments and options for `mina-test-executive`.
+Before moving on, it's worth breaking down the command line arguments and options for `mina-test-executive`.

 - `cloud` : the first argument specifies if you'd like to run the testnet in the cloud (ie GCP) or locally in virtual machines.  only the `cloud` option works at the moment, the local implementation has yet to be implemented
 - `$TEST_NAME`: the second argument is the name of the pre-written test which you wish to run.